-The RTL-SDR software defined radio can be used to analyze cellular phone GSM signals, using Linux based tools Airprobe and Wireshark.
-This tutorial shows how I set up these tools for use with the RTL-SDR.
+The RTL-SDR software defined radio can be used to analyze cellular phone GSM signals, using Linux based tools GR-GSM (or Airprobe) and Wireshark.
+This tutorial shows how to set up these tools for use with the RTL-SDR.

 Example – Analysing GSM with RTL-SDR Software Defined Radio

 Here is a screenshot and video showing an example of the type of data you can receive.
 You can see the unencrypted GSM packet information.
 You will not be able to see any sensitive information like voice or text message data since that part is encrypted.
-Decryption is not covered in this tutorial.
+Decryption of messages that are not your own is very difficult, illegal and is not covered in this tutorial.

-The rest of the tutorial is performed in Linux, and I will assume that you have basic Linux skills in using the terminal.
-For this tutorial I used Kali Linux in a VMWare session.
-You can download the VMWare image here, and the free VMWare player from here.
+The rest of the tutorial is performed in Linux and we assume that you have basic Linux skills in using the terminal.
+For this tutorial we used Ubuntu 14.04 in a VMWare session.
+You can download the various ready to go Ubuntu VMWare images from here, and the free VMWare player from here.
 Note that virtual box is reported not to work well with the RTL-SDR, as its USB bandwidth capabilities are poor, so VMWare player should be used.

 Install GNU Radio